-A. After the application for an Operating Permit has been granted for a new well or a well that is a part of a Well Field Project any replacement well for the permitted well must be within one hundred fifty (150) feet of and at the same distance from a property boundary than the location specified in the permit or registration for the well that is to be replaced If the well is commenced or drilled at a different location, absent an amendment to the permit or registration, the drilling or subsequent operation of such well may be enjoined by the Board pursuant to Chapter 36.102 Texas Water Code and these Rules.
+- A. After a registration has been filed or an Application for an Operating Permit has been granted for a new Well or a Well that is a part of a Well Field Project any replacement Well for the Registered Well or any Well having such a Permit must be within one hundred fifty (150) feet of and at the same distance from a property boundary as the Authorized Well Site location for the Well that is to be replaced If the well is commenced or drilled at a different location, absent an amendment to the Operating Permit or Registration for the Well, the Board may seek to enjoin the drilling or operation of such Well pursuant to Chapter 36.102 of the Texas Water Code and these Rules. - B. Any Authorized Well Site Location must be one having Easy Access to the Well Site Location.